 Everyone has a few recipes in their repertoire that they can turn to if they want something fast or cheap.
 This recipe for roasted garlic and pea soup is both.

-The only reason the soup can’t be called a 30-minute meal is because the garlic takes an hour to roast, but if you do that the night before you want to make the soup, then you can have this soup on the table in about 20 minutes.
+The only reason the soup can’t be called a 30-minute meal is due to the garlic.
+It takes an hour to roast, but if you do that the night before, then you can have this soup on the table in about 20 minutes.

-This hearty White Bean and Bacon Chowder has a creamy texture and the salty bacon finishes it off nicely.
+This hearty White Bean and Bacon Chowder from Table for Two has a creamy texture and the salty bacon finishes it off nicely.

 The longer the soup sits, the more the flavours will develop.
 Soak your beans overnight or buy tinned ones to save time.